lplatzman/SFA-algorithm-for-2D-diameter/Analysis.md

 Note:  In this account, we have deliberately glossed over a difficulty that arises when computing the polar coordinates of the hub itself.
 So does everyone else.
 For details, see the code.

 Note:  In times past, much was made of the calculation of polar coordinates, which requires trigonometric functions.
-It hardly matters today, when these functions are evaluated in dedicated hardware, in a time roughly the same as that of adding or multiplying.
+That hardly matters today, when these functions are evaluated in dedicated hardware, in a time roughly the same as that of adding or multiplying.

+Note:  The diameter of P equals the diameter of the convex hull of P.

 ## The approximate algorithm